What is a featured snippet?

 Answer boxes are provided by Google and not pulled through from any website.
 Here is an example of an answer box:

-Advantages of featured snippets
+Benefits of featured snippets

 1. Increase organic sessions